-Load data from Azure Data Lake Storage to SQL Data Warehouse
+Load data from Azure Data Lake Storage into dedicated SQL pools in Azure Synapse Analytics

-- Create database objects required to load from Data Lake Storage.
+- Create the target table to load data from Azure Data Lake Storage.

 If you don't have an Azure subscription, create a free account before you begin.